dekuNukem/STM32_tutorials/lesson1_serial_helloworld/README.md

 ## Hookup

 A serial-to-USB adapter is used in this lesson, connect the **RXD on the adapter** to the **TXD on the dev board**, and connect the **GND of dev board and adapter** together.
-See the brown and black wires below:
+See the black and white wires below:

 ![Alt text](resources/hookup.jpg)